PRE CRUISE - DISCOVER DENALI

 Traveling from Anchorage to Nome on the Bering Sea coast, each Iditarod team of 12 to 16 dogs and their musher cover 1,150 miles of Alaska’s most rugged terrain in 10 to 17 days.
 Add temperatures well below zero, scouring winds, and long hours of darkness, and it is no wonder that the Iditarod is called the last Great Race on Earth.

-Continuing on from the kennel, you will drive to Anchorage and check-in at the Sheraton Hotel Anchorage.
+Continuing on from the kennel, you will journey along the shoreline between the Chugach Mountains and the waters of Turnagain Arm to Girdwood, eventually checking in to the Hotel Alyeska.
 The rest of the day and evening are yours to enjoy as you please.

 Land Program Step by Step:

-11:00am Deluxe Dome Rail from Talkeetna to Denali (lunch on train)
+11:05am Board Deluxe Dome Railcar for Denali National Park (lunch on train)

-5:30pm Reception with private lecture, followed by dinner (on own, not included)
+5:30pm Reception with private lecture, followed by dinner on own

 Overnight at the Grande Denali Lodge